-Mobile Friendliness will get priority in search results
+Mobile Friendliness gets priority in search results

 It is all about making the experience good for the browser or visitor, so how the page looks on a mobile.
 If there is a shop, how does it look and flow.
-Test your website here – it is a simple fre test that will tell you if your website is mobile friendly – simple.
+Test your website here – it is a simple free test from Google that will tell you if your website is mobile friendly – simple.
 You will get some results and actions to follow up.
 Read the fundamentals here or ask your Developer to do it.

 Any site should be easy to navigate, whether that is on a pc, laptop, tablet, mobile or phablet, in any browser and at any time.
 That means work for someone, but if you want results you will need to comply and the bottom line is that this all good for your business, if you do it and bad for your competitor if they do not.
 There will be winners and losers – where do you come in?